 This is the beauty of a roadtrip: you can throw as much stuff as you think you'll need in the trunk of the car and get going.
 No need to carefully pare your zero waste traveling kit down to the bare essentials, like you might if you were hopping on an airplane.

 Over the long weekend, we got in a car and headed to Indiana to spend some time with family.
 Luckily, the place we were staying offered a full kitchen, complete with metal straws, forks, cloth napkins, and washcloths for cleaning up, which made planning and packing much easier on this nearly zero-waster.
-What I ended up bringing along on the trip:
+Here's what we brought of our own:

 -Cloth bags full of simple road trip snacks like fruit and dark-chocolate-covered raisins.
 Homemade popcorn, sandwiches, and toasted nuts are all good options, too.